 Grain continues to be an ongoing concern, largely due to faulty grain bins, wooden hopper bottoms or faulty doors.
 Securing grain through the use of electric fence, bear proof doors and metal hopper bottoms have all shown to be an effective deterrent to bears when used.
-These tools are promoted as best practices by GOA, Mountainview BearSmart (MVBS) and other groups in the BMA.
+Beehives are becoming a growing concern as well.
+Promoting the use of electric fence for local bee groups is ongoing.
+These tools are promoted as best practices by GOA, Mountainview BearSmart (MVBS) and other stakeholder groups in the BMA.

-Unsecured attractants such as fruit trees, birdfeeders, garbage, chickens and beehives continue to cause conflict with black bears, less so with grizzly bears.
+Unsecured attractants such as fruit trees, birdfeeders, garbage and chickens continue to cause conflict with black bears, less so with grizzly bears.
 Most of these types of attractant concerns can be resolved by securing the attractants with electric fence or bear proof containers.
 There has been very little garbage related conflict within the Recovery Zone of BMA 4 since the implementation of bear proof bins.
 Areas outside the Recovery Zone continue to have relatively high black bear/garbage related occurrences, suggesting that garbage management remains a potential concern for both black and grizzly bears in these areas.
 In the case of fruit trees, some communities have initiated programs that remove the fruit or the tree itself from residential areas and have the tree replaced with a flowering, non-fruit bearing tree.
 Birdfeeder and wildlife attractant bylaws also exist in some communities and provide a regulatory option in addition to standard educational programming.
-The Town of Canmore issued 5 warnings and 4 charges for wildlife related offences and the MD Bighorn issued a single charge related to unsecured garbage.
+The Town of Canmore issued 11 warnings and six charges for wildlife related offences primarily related to fruit trees and the MD of Bighorn issued a single charge related to feeding bears.